synaptics-astra/doc/linux/index.rst

 This document covers the components which are used by the Linux OS.
-For specific information on how to setup the build environment and build a Yocto based image which run the on the SL16xx EVK boards please see the Astra Yocto User Guide.
+For specific information on how to setup the build environment and build a Yocto based image which run the on the SL16xx EVK boards please see the `Astra Yocto User Guide <https://syna-astra.github.io/doc/yocto.html>`__.

-Specific information about the EVK hardware can be found in the SL16xx EVK User Guides.
+Specific information about the RDK hardware can be found in the SL16xx RDK User Guides.

 Setting up the Terminal
 =======================

-The SL16xx EVK boards provide a serial console which displays bootloader and OS messages to a console running on the host PC.
+The SL16xx RDK boards provide a serial console which displays bootloader and OS messages to a console running on the host PC.
 These messages are useful to determining the status of the board early in the boot process or when a display is not connected.
 It also provides useful information during operation.

-Please see the SL16xx EVK User Guide for instructions on connecting the USB cable to the EVK / debug board.
-Windows and Mac host PCs will require an additional driver to interface with the USB to UART chip on the EVK / debug board.
+Please see the SL16xx RDK User Guide for instructions on connecting the USB cable to the RDK / debug board.
+Windows and Mac host PCs will require an additional driver to interface for the USB to UART chip on the RDK / debug board.
 Please download the appropriate driver for your host from `Silicon Labs CP210x USB to UART Bridge VCP Drivers <https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads>`__ page.
 Linux hosts generally have support for this chip enabled by default.

-Once the driver is installed the serial console can be accessed using serial communications program like Putty, HyperTerminal, Tera Term, Screen, or minicom.
+Once the driver is installed the serial console can be accessed using a serial communications program like Putty, HyperTerminal, Tera Term, Screen, or minicom.

 .. figure:: media/putty.png